Absence from School in Exceptional Circumstance

-New legislation came into effect on 1 September 2013 which means there is no longer a provision in law for the Headteachers to authorise an absence for the purpose of a term time holiday other than in a very limited set of exceptional circumstances
+There is no longer a provision in law for Headteachers to authorise an absence for the purpose of a term time holiday.

 Penalty Notices will be used as a deterrent to prevent a pattern of unauthorised absences developing.
 They will be issued by post direct to the home of a parent after possibly just one warning, or in the case of absences without acceptable cause, warnings may not be given.
-This includes students caught on truancy sweeps, excessive or unauthorised family holidays and persistent late arrival after the close of registration or unauthorised absence that has not been authorised as an absence from school for exceptional circumstances.
+This includes pupils caught on truancy sweeps, persistent late arrival after the close of registration or unauthorised absence that has not been authorised as an absence from school for exceptional circumstances.
 In these cases the warning is given on the absence request form and detailed within this information leaflet.

-If your request is declined and you still take your child out of school each parent within your household will be issued with a £50 penalty notice for each child you have taken out of school.
-If a penalty notice remains unpaid after 28 days it will increase to £100.
-If after 42 days it remains unpaid you will be summonsed to appear before Magistrates to explain why your child has unauthorised school absences and you may be liable for a fine of up to £1000.
+If your request is declined and you still take your child out of school each parent within your household will be issued with a £60 penalty notice for each child you have taken out of school.
+If a penalty notice remains unpaid after 21 days it will increase to £120.
+If after 28 days it remains unpaid you may be summonsed to appear before Magistrates to explain why your child has unauthorised school absences and you may be liable for a fine of up to £1000.

 If you believe at any stage that your child’s absence from school may leave you liable for prosecution or a penalty notice, it is important you take action without delay to secure their regular attendance.

-Support and guidance on attendance is always available and if you have any questions about this, or if you need help to achieve an improvement, then please contact the school to discuss this.
+Support and guidance on attendance is always available and if you have any questions about this, or if you need help to achieve an improvement, then please contact your child’s school to discuss this.